srinivas-bekkam/epam-react/learning/ClientInterview.md

 Santosh Kumar1

-23/10/24 23:07
+Date: 23/10/24 23:07

 Syam:

-Recent project explanation
+- Recent project explanation
-Authentication and Authorization mechanism
+- Authentication and Authorization mechanism
-Where you stored the token and why
+- Where you stored the token and why
-Why we need .env files
+- Why we need .env files
-some plugins in Webpack
+- some plugins in Webpack
-custom hooks and examples
+- custom hooks and examples
-Why you have used the Redux
+- Why you have used the Redux
-useCallback, useMemo differences
+- useCallback, useMemo differences
-Write the example for useCallback
+- Write the example for useCallback

 Amit:
-Explain the project
+- Explain the project
-Which testing libraries are used
+- Which testing libraries are used
-How to integrate Java backend with Frontend
+- How to integrate Java backend with Frontend
-Pros and cons of Redux
+- Pros and cons of Redux
-Are you comfortable with Angular
+- Are you comfortable with Angular

  Harshavardhan Reddy3